aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

     This command will make the `data` available under `/mnt/data` directory for each pod.

-1. Deploy the config to your cluster
+1. Deploy the config to your cluster:

     ```
     ks apply default
     ```

-1. Check the pod status
+1. Check the pod status:

     ```
     kubectl get pod -n ${NAMESPACE} -o wide
     ```

-1. Save the log
+1. Save the log:

     ```
     mkdir -p results